View the original recipe via:

 TASTE, and determine how much salt and pepper it needs.
 SEASON to taste.
 ADD in oatmeal flour and two medium-sized eggs, mix until you see no traces of oatmeal flour or egg.

 COVER the bowl with the red beet burger mixture with some cling film and refrigerate for at least two hours.

 REMOVE the mixture from your refrigerator and shape hamburger patties using your hands.
 You can make them as thick as you'd like, just keep in mind that the burgers should remain bite-sized.

 HEAT a grill pan over high heat, add in a few tablespoons of olive oil.
-Normally a grill pan wouldn't need any oil or butter, but for this particular burger we did to prevent it from sticking.
+Normally a grill pan wouldn't need any oil or butter, but for this particular burger, we did to prevent it from sticking.
 COOK patties on each side long enough that a nice crust forms.

-We hope you enjoy these (vegan) red beet burgers, even though they require lot’s of preparation.
+We hope you enjoy these (vegan) red beet burgers, even though they require lots of preparation.
 You can freeze the red beet mixture for up to a month.